appcelerator-developer-relations/appc-sample-watchos2/README.md

 # WatchSession
 *Communicating between a Titanium App and a Xcode watchOS 2 App.*

-Titanium 5.0.0 adds support for bundling and communicating with an Xcode built watchOS 2 App.
-I will walk you through adding and launching a Watch App for your own Titanium apps and then use the example to explain how you can communicate between them.
+Among lots of other enhancements, Titanium 5.0.0 adds support for bundling and communicating with an Xcode-built watchOS 2 app.
+I'll walk you through adding and launching a Watch app for your own Titanium apps and then use the example to explain how you can communicate between them.

 ![screenshots](docs/watchsession_screenshots.png)

 ## Architecture of watchOS2
-But first, please make yourself familiar with the architecture of watchOS 2 and the difference with watchOS 1.
+First, please make yourself familiar with the architecture of watchOS 2 and the difference with watchOS 1.
 Apple has an excellent [WatchKit Programming Guide](https://developer.apple.com/library/prerelease/watchos/documentation/General/Conceptual/WatchKitProgrammingGuide/index.html) and in particular the [Watch App Architecture](https://developer.apple.com/library/prerelease/watchos/documentation/General/Conceptual/WatchKitProgrammingGuide/DesigningaWatchKitApp.html#//apple_ref/doc/uid/TP40014969-CH3-SW1) section is very helpful as it shows Watch Apps still have a WatchKit Extension but it now runs on the Apple Watch instead of the iPhone.
 In your WatchKit Extension you will use Apple's [Watch Connectivity Framework](https://developer.apple.com/library/prerelease/ios/documentation/WatchConnectivity/Reference/WatchConnectivity_framework/index.html) directly, while in your Titanium app you talk to the same framework via [Ti.WatchSession](https://appcelerator.github.io/appc-docs/latest/#!/api/Titanium.WatchSession).

 ![architecture](https://developer.apple.com/library/prerelease/watchos/documentation/General/Conceptual/WatchKitProgrammingGuide/Art/architecture_compared_2x.png)

-## Adding a Watch App to your own Titanium App
+## Adding a Watch App to your Titanium App

 Use the CLI to create and add an Xcode project with Obj-C Watch App and Extension to an existing Titanium iOS App: